| Didier Cabalé Delphi Page | ||

 to TLinkControlToField.Control property in object inspector.

-TEventsHandler
+TEventsHandler class

 enables to run multiple events at once, simulating event multi-casting. example